 Before answering that question, it is important to understand how we classify hernias.
 Hernias fall into three categories.

-- Incarcerated hernias – These are hernias that cannot be pushed back in.
-Whatever intestine or tissue that came out of the hole in the muscle layer is now stuck.
-Incarcerated hernias are worrisome since it places the child at risk for having a strangulated hernia (see below).
+- Incarcerated hernias: These are hernias that cannot be pushed back in; the intestine or tissue that came out of the hole in the muscle layer is now stuck.
+Incarcerated hernias are worrisome since it places the child at-risk for having a strangulated hernia (see below).
 A child with an incarcerated hernia may complain of pain in the area.
 The bulge may be tender to the touch and there may be areas of swelling or redness around the bulge.
 The child may also experience vomiting or pain in the abdomen (tummy).
 If the child has an incarcerated hernia, he or she needs to see a doctor right away.
 Sometimes a doctor can push the hernia back in and relieve the incarceration; otherwise the child may need an operation right away.

-- Strangulated hernias - If a hernia becomes incarcerated it is possible that its blood supply can be choked off -- becoming a strangulated hernia.
+- Strangulated hernias: If a hernia becomes incarcerated it is possible that its blood supply can be choked off, becoming a strangulated hernia.
 A strangulated hernia is an emergency and requires an immediate operation to help save whatever tissue or organ is being choked off in the hernia.
-Patients have the potential to become very ill as a result of the strangulated hernia.
+Patients may become very ill as a result of the strangulated hernia.